Cancoillotte

-Cancoillotte or cancoyotte (/fr/ or /fr/) is a runny French cheese made from metton cheese, and produced principally in Franche-Comté, but also Lorraine and Luxembourg, where it is also called Kachkéis or Kochkäse in German (cooked cheese).
+Cancoillotte or cancoyotte (/fr/ or /fr/) is a runny French cheese made from metton cheese, and produced principally in Franche-Comté, but also Lorraine and Luxembourg, where it is also called Kachkéis or Kochkäse in German (cooking cheese).
 It is a typical cheese in Franc-Comtois gastronomy.
 It is eaten all year around, served cold or hot.

 History

 The cheese was first made in the village of Oyrières, near Champlitte, in Haute-Saône.
 It appeared no later than the 16th century.
-The name dates from the 19th century, from "coille," derived from cailler (to curdle), referring to milk left after cream extraction (resulting in a lower fat content).
+The name dates from the 19th century, from "coille", derived from cailler (to curdle), referring to milk left after cream extraction (resulting in a lower fat content).

 Production

-Traditionally, cancoillote is produced when metton cheese is melted over a small flame, with a little water or milk, and salt or butter added before serving.
+Traditionally, cancoillotte is produced when metton cheese is melted over a small flame, with a little water or milk, and salt or butter added before serving.
 Sometimes garlic is added as well.
 Recently there are commercial versions with wine, cumin or other additions.
 Cancoillotte is typically sold in quantities averaging 200 grams.